 How Joy Enables This

 Joy syncs customer data (points balance, VIP tier, redemption history) with Klaviyo, Omnisend, and Mailchimp.
-That lets you build segments and trigger campaigns automatically.
+That lets you build segments and automatically trigger campaigns.

 Practical examples using Shopify Flow: